Michael Carl George: Trial, imprisonment and execution

-Due to the overwhelming amount of evidence against him, George was swiftly tried, convicted and sentenced to death for murdering Sztanko.
+Due to the overwhelming amount of evidence against him, George was swiftly tried, convicted, and sentenced to death for murdering Sztanko.
 His original execution date was scheduled for mid-April 1993, but was rescheduled after he was granted a stay by the Supreme Court of Virginia to file another appeal.
 Both this and a subsequent appeal to the SCOTUS were denied.

 George's execution was rescheduled for 1995, but was delayed yet again after he and his attorneys filed a motion to the Supreme Court arguing that prosecutors did not conclusively prove that he had killed Sztanko during the course of a robbery.
 The appeal was denied by a federal judge later that same year, and in 1996, a federal court upheld his conviction.

 A third and final execution date for George was scheduled for February 6, 1997.
-This time, all of his appeals and motions were denied by the relevant courts, allowing for his execution to proceed forward.
-Some newspapers remarked that this was one of the fastest proceedings since the state resumed executions in the 1980s – at the time, 15 of the 49 inmates on Virginia's death row had been imprisoned for longer than him.
+This time, all of his appeals and motions were denied by the relevant courts, allowing his execution to proceed.
+Some newspapers remarked that this was one of the fastest proceedings since the state resumed executions in the 1980s – at the time, 15 of the 49 inmates on Virginia's death row had been imprisoned longer than George.
 On the aforementioned date, George was executed via lethal injection at the Greensville Correctional Center in Jarratt.
 He offered no final statement.